nathanpabst/ex-tracker2/README.md

 Concepts covered: HTML5, CSS3, Bootstrap, jQuery, JavaScript/ES6, JSON, AJAX, Node.JS/Grunt/Browserify, and DOM manipulation.

 ## Screenshots
+View of the page after loading.
 ![View on page load](https://raw.githubusercontent.com/nathanpabst/ex-tracker2/b166f1917db5d727d24196a7ade35e5315a3507d/screenshots/Screen%20Shot%202018-05-10%20at%2011.30.12%20AM.png)

+View of results from the 'filter by time of day' feature.
+PM option selected.
 ![View of results from the 'filter by time of day' feature.
 PM option selected.](https://raw.githubusercontent.com/nathanpabst/ex-tracker2/b166f1917db5d727d24196a7ade35e5315a3507d/screenshots/Screen%20Shot%202018-05-10%20at%2011.31.16%20AM.png)

+View of search results for the number 42.
 ![View of search results for the number 42.](https://raw.githubusercontent.com/nathanpabst/ex-tracker2/b166f1917db5d727d24196a7ade35e5315a3507d/screenshots/Screen%20Shot%202018-05-10%20at%2011.32.06%20AM.png)

 ## How to Run